Sanjay5004/sigma/README.md

 # Sigma Webnovel Theme

-Sigma was originally developed for a automation machine tanslation web and not intended for a public release.
+Sigma was originally developed for an automation machine tanslation web and not intended for a public release.
 This is still reflected in the code, which takes several liberties not considered best practice.

 The theme is intended for Webnovel.